Methodology

 Testing FAQ

-The base does not need it — every design prints on the same 36x16 inch, 2 mm, stitched-edge, non-slip blank, so glide, edge, wash, and grip results carry across the range.
+The base does not need it, because every design prints on the same 36x16 inch, 2 mm, stitched-edge, non-slip blank, so glide, edge, wash, and grip results carry across the range.
 What changes per design is the artwork, so print inspection happens per design, with extra scrutiny on dark, detail-heavy art.

-Then our process missed one, and that's on us.
-Every order carries a 30-day money-back guarantee — reach out through the contact page with your order number and a photo of the issue, and we'll make it right.
-Honest feedback like that also feeds directly back into these checks.
+Then you're covered.
+Every order carries a 30-day money-back guarantee with no restocking fee: reach out through the contact page with your order number and a photo, and we'll replace it or refund you.
+That feedback also goes straight back into these checks, which is how the bench got to five.

 Your design is confirmed in the dropdown at secure checkout.